 From Penn InTouch, select Profile, privacy & emergency, then Share Academic/Financial Information.

 Penn.Pay is Penn’s electronic billing and payment system.
 As a student, you can access Penn.Pay with your Penn.Key.
 To enable others (such as your parents) to also receive and/or pay your bill, and view new activity on a daily basis, you must ‘invite’ them as an ‘other payer’

 From Penn InTouch, select Student Billing Account, then Paying Your Bill/Penn.Pay.

-We encourage you to enroll in direct deposit, as you may receive wages from a work-study job, other campus employment, or receive a student account refund or other reimbursements.
+We encourage you to enroll in direct deposit, as you may receive wages from a Federal Work-Study job, other campus employment, or receive a student account refund or other reimbursements.
 Direct deposit ensures your funds will be deposited to your personal US bank account.
 Enroll as soon as possible, using a bank local to Penn, or one of your own choosing (the University will accept only one direct deposit account per student).